SmartAutoScaler/SmartHPA/README.md

 - Scales up during business hours (9 AM to 6 PM Pacific Time) on weekdays
 - Maintains lower scaling limits during weekends
 - Automatically transitions between configurations based on the schedule

+### Priority Feature

+The `priority` field allows you to control which schedule takes effect when multiple schedules overlap.
+A schedule with a higher `priority` value will always take precedence over lower-priority schedules during overlapping periods.
+This makes it easy to configure short-term or one-off scaling events, such as for marketing campaigns or Black Friday sales, without disrupting your regular scaling logic.

+For example, if you add a trigger for a special event with a higher priority than your normal business-hours trigger, the special event's configuration will be applied during the overlap.
+Once the event ends, the system will automatically revert to the next highest-priority active schedule.

 ## Contributing